 Real-world Animation Experience

-Every student in Herzing’s program gets a guaranteed 8-week internship doing animation at a local company or studio.
-Some even get hired there, after graduating from the program.
+Every student in Herzing’s program completes an eight-week internship doing animation at a local company or studio.
+Many even get hired there after graduating from the program.

 Welcoming, fun learning environment